-- 1) Use of Census Block Groups in the CAMPO region as the geographic unit is used because they are updated each year, and some data are only available at this scale.
-It also helps to compare urban, suburban, and rural areas in a similar way. - 2) Choice of which "average" we use.
+- 2) Choice of which "average" we use.
 By choosing to use the "median" as our measure, it gets around any extremes that may exist within the block group.
-By using a median, the primary makeup of the block group is reflected because extremes will not have as much impact.

-3) Measuring each item evaluated as a percentage.
-This also helps to create a similar comparison for urban, suburban, and rural parts of the region.
+By using a median, the primary makeup of the block group is reflected because extremes will not have as much impact. - 3) Measuring each item evaluated as a percentage.
+This also helps to create an "apples-to-apples" comparison for urban, suburban, and rural parts of the region.

 Percentiles are just like the median "average" measure; the difference is instead of using the halfway point (50%), a percentile can be adjusted.
 If you just want the top 25% of whatever you are measuring, you set the percentile to 75.
 If you wanted the top 10%, you set the percentile to 90, et cetera.
-CAMPO has 759 block groups, so each measure will take the highest 190 block groups (top 25%).
+Our region has 1,090 block groups, so each measure will take the highest 272 block groups (top 25%).